houstonhaynes/AD4SDocs/00d Ethics As Business Essential.md

 ## Case Studies in Unforced Errors

-The technology landscape is littered with examples of preventable ethical failures—what AD4S terms "unforced errors."
+The technology landscape is littered with examples of preventable ethical failures, what AD4S terms "unforced errors."
 These are not cases of malicious intent but of insufficient consideration of potential consequences.

 Examples include: